TilW12/Wagner-Til_Portfolio/daily_journal.md

 Today I Labled some pieces of wood in the shed and also worked on some GIT stuff today.
 ## October 9th 2025
 Today I did some design specifications and did a deeper dive into the tools and resources I need to build the **Hydration Station**.
 I started to gather a list of components and wood that I need.
+## October 10th 2025
+Today was a longer class period so got more time to work on things but today we focused on how to use GIT.
+We focused on how to create a webpage on git hub and worked in VS code adding images and editing text.